Cupra Leon Australian details revealed

 It comes rammed with goodies together with 18-inch alloy wheels, LED head and tail lights and a rear roof spoiler amongst different exterior options.

-All fashions within the vary get a number of driving modes equivalent to Sport and Comfort, displaying the model’s sporty focus.
+All fashions within the vary get a number of driving modes akin to Sport and Comfort, displaying the model’s sporty focus.

-Inside, there’s a 10-inch digital display screen that’s appropriate with wi-fi and wired Apple CarPlay and Android Auto and is complemented with a wi-fi gadget charging pad.
+Inside, there’s a 10-inch digital display that’s suitable with wi-fi and wired Apple CarPlay and Android Auto and is complemented with a wi-fi system charging pad.

 You get fabric wrapped sport bucket seats, ambient lighting and heated leather-based wrapped steering wheel with paddle shifters.